What is a timeshare and how does it work?

 01: What is the difference between deeded and leased timeshares?

 Owners of a timeshare without a deed cannot pass down the property to loved ones.
+This means that upon the owner's death, the timeshare interest typically reverts to the developer or management company, rather than becoming part of their estate.

 02: Do you own anything when you have a timeshare?